Agustina S. Paglayan

-My work focuses on understanding what motivates politicians to provide more access and/or better quality education, and on the long-term political and economic repercussions of different education policy choices.
+I study what motivates politicians to provide more access and/or better quality education, as well as the long-term repercussions of education policy choices.
 I use original datasets spanning long periods of time to study these issues in developing and developed countries, especially in Latin America and the United States.

-Before pursuing an academic career, I worked on a range of public policy issues from macroeconomic to labor to education policy in small think tanks and in two international organizations: the World Bank and the IDB.
+Before pursuing an academic career, I worked on a range of public policy issues from macroeconomic to labor to education policy in small think tanks and at the World Bank and IDB.
 These experiences have informed the questions I study and how I think about the world.